Kathryn B. H. Clancy

-Kathryn Bridges Harley Clancy is an American biological anthropologist who specialises in reproductive health.
-She is Associate Professor at the University of Illinois, in the Department of Anthropology.
+Kathryn Bridges Harley Clancy is an American biological anthropologist who is a full professor at the University of Illinois Urbana-Champaign.
 Her additional research and policy advocacy work focuses on sexual harassment in science and academia.

 Education

-Clancy graduated with a Bachelor of Arts degree cum laude from Harvard University in 2001, specialising in Biological Anthropology and Women's Studies.
+Clancy graduated with a Bachelor of Arts degree from Harvard University in 2001, specializing in Biological Anthropology and Women's Studies.
 She obtained her PhD in Anthropology from Yale University in 2007.

 Career and research

 In 2006, Clancy worked as a lecturer at Yale University.
 One year later, she joined Harvard University as Preceptor Faculty and Associate at the Department of Anthropology.
-She has worked at the University of Illinois since 2008, where she started as a lecturer and now works as an Associate Professor in Anthropology.
+She has worked at the University of Illinois since 2008, where she started as a lecturer and became full professor in Anthropology in 2022.
 Clancy currently leads the Clancy Lab group within the Laboratory for Evolutionary Endocrinology at the University of Illinois.
 She is also Co-Director of the Laboratory.

 Since September 2016, Clancy has hosted the Period Podcast, where she discusses issues regarding the science of menstrual cycles.
 This theme is connected to her early research.